-Hospital and Environmental sustainability is included as a key strategy in the HHS's Health Service Strategic Plan, with a performance indicator for reduced environmental impact.
+Entity Status Entity's self-assessment response or where necessary a summary Cairns and Hinterland Hospital and Health Service Partially implemented CHHHS is developing an environmental strategy and implementation plan, and a committee has been established to oversee its implementation.
+Environmental sustainability is included as a key strategy in the HHS's Strategic Plan, with a performance indicator for reduced environmental impact.
 The HHS develops an Annual Strategic Asset Management Plan and is developing a Workforce Plan.
-Central Partially Central Queensland HHS completed a local area needs assessment and a Queensland implemented Health Equity Strategy.
+Central Queensland Hospital and Health Service Partially implemented Central Queensland HHS completed a local area needs assessment and a Health Equity Strategy.
 It is currently developing its Clinical Services Plan.
-Hospital and The HHS will develop an integrated planning framework and review key Health Service planning documents, including its infrastructure masterplan.
+The HHS will develop an integrated planning framework and review key planning documents, including its infrastructure masterplan.